kamilkisiela/apollo-angular/docs/source/basics/mutations.md

 ```

-> Note that in general you shouldn't attempt to use the results from the mutation callback directly, instead you can rely on Apollo's id-based cache updating to take care of it for you, or if necessary passing a [`updateQueries`](../features/cache-updates.html#updateQueries) callback to update the result of relevant queries with your mutation results.
+> Note that in general you shouldn't attempt to use the results from the mutation callback directly, instead you can rely on Apollo's id-based cache updating to take care of it for you, or if necessary passing an [`updateQueries`](../features/cache-updates.html#updateQueries) callback to update the result of relevant queries with your mutation results.

 <h2 id="optimistic-ui">Optimistic UI</h2>